 For personal cards, Chase offers two different Sapphire credit cards that earn transferable Ultimate Rewards points:

-- Chase Sapphire Preferred ($95 annual fee, 80,000 points welcome bonus, 5x on Lyft, 2x points on travel and dining, 1x on all other purchases)
+- Chase Sapphire Preferred ($95 annual fee, 60,000 points welcome bonus, 2x points on travel and dining, 2x points on grocery purchases, and 1x on all other purchases)

-- Chase Sapphire Reserve ($550 annual fee, 50,000 points sign-up bonus, 10x on Lyft, 3x points on travel and dining, 1x on all other purchases, plus many other perks)
+- Chase Sapphire Reserve ($550 annual fee, 50,000 points sign-up bonus, 3x points on travel and dining, 3x on grocery store purchases, 1x on all other purchases, plus many other perks)

 There is only one business card that earns transferable Ultimate Rewards points: